 The following is the procedure that MUST be followed in the event of an assault on a referee: If the game is in progress, the referee IMMEDIATELY terminates the contest.

 Under NO circumstances is the game to be completed.

 If a person with a pass (coach/player/trainer) was involved, and the referee can safely do so, display the red card.
-Again, if safety permits, after retaining the offender(s) card(s), the referee may return the others unless local rules require the referee to retain all passes.
-(Using an intermediary is a good method to avoid any further problems).
-However, even if the referee cannot display the red card or retain the passes, a Supplementary Game Report still is to be submitted detailing the assault and the misconduct (dismissal/send- off).
+Again, if safety permits, after retaining the offender(s) card(s), the referee may return the others unless local rules require the referee to retain all passes (using an intermediary is a good method to avoid any further problems).
+However, even if the referee cannot display the red card or retain the passes, a Supplemental Game Report still is to be submitted detailing the assault and the misconduct (dismissal/send off).

-If contact was of a nature that the crime was possibly committed (physical assault; i.e. being struck, bumped, pushed or spat upon), the referee is to contact local law enforcement immediately and fill out a formal complaint at the venue.
+If contact was of a nature that the crime was possibly committed (physical assault i.e. being struck, bumped, pushed, or spat on), the referee is to contact local law enforcement immediately and fill out a formal complaint at the venue.
 This way, any witnesses who can support the referee’s story will be on record with the police as well.

 Fill out a USSF Referee Game and Supplemental Report and submit to the proper State governing body (ENYYSA, ENYSASA) for the match.
 Be clear and complete, but calm and unemotional.
-Make NO recommendations or suggestions as to what you feel should be done.
+Do not make recommendations or suggestions as to what you feel should be done.
 Simply state the facts.
-Be sure to send copies to all three individuals listed above.
+Be sure to send copies to all three individuals in step listed in Step 4.

-Await contact by either the SRA or the State office about further proceedings.
+Await contact by either by the SRA or State office about further proceedings.
 Be sure to proceed with any charges with local law enforcement.